Air Filters and Respiratory Disorders

 Sharper Image clearly indicates this in the manual but if you are not prone to reading manuals, you might miss it so always ask the company when you call, if you feel anyone in your house might be adversely affected.

 I speak from unhappy experience, having purchased an Ionic Breeze for my mom, who has been diagnosed with the early stages of emphyzema.
-We used a setting not recommended, not knowing that there was a note about it in the manual, and it did affect her.
+We used a setting not recommended, not knowing that there was a note about it in the manual, and it did affect her ease of breathing after a while.
 Luckily, I immediately turned to the manual and recognized the reason.

 Some makers of air filters are so confident that their air filters will work and work well that they offer a free trial, like Oreck.
 Since a really good air filter can cost hundreds of dollars, ask about a free trial.
 Quite honestly, as expensive as the bigger air filtration systems are, a free trial would be one of the first things I'd try to find.